Immunotools/IgDetective/README.md

 ## Development
 We are actively working to make IGDetective better.
 Please report any bugs to GitHub.

 We also welcome your comments and suggestions on IGDetective.
-Please feel free to send it to Vikram Sirupurapu (vsirupur@ucsd.edu) and/or Yana Safonova (ysafonova@cs.jhu.edu).
+Please feel free to send it to Yana Safonova (yana@psu.edu).